Essential Features which define Property

 Irrespective of nature and type of property ie. whether it is conventional property e.g. car, house, consumer goods, material possessions etc. or intellectual property, there are certain key features associated with property:

-Irrespective of its nature, commercial property always has some form of documentation associated with it e.g. Deed of Registration for land, Registration certificate for vehicle, Patent for Intellectual property or even a simple Cash Bill issued by owner of shop from which a consumer good is purchased etc.
+Irrespective of its nature, commercial property always has some form of documentation associated with it e.g. Deed of Registration for land, Registration certificate for vehicle or even a simple Cash Bill issued by owner of shop from which a consumer good is purchased.
+Similarly Patent/TM/Copyright also need documentation.

 Legally authorized government issuing agency:

 Ownership of property may or may not be be limited by a time frame e.g. in case of landed property, ownership is permanent.
-However, in case of registration of vehicles or even patents, there is a time validity period referred to as "Term of the Document" e.g. in case of patents, term is twenty years.
+However, in case of registration of vehicles there is a time validity period referred to as "Term of the Document".
+Similarly Certificates of Patent/TM/Copyright also describe the period of validity.

 Visualize the registration certificate (RC) of your mobike or car- it covers all features as discussed above.